 The Secretary of State for the Colonies was responsible for all the government's colonial possessions.
 It was not responsible for commercial ventures that were administered by companies (such as the East India Company).
 Predating the formation of the Home and Foreign secretaries' posts, this position was created in 1768.
-It was abolished in 1782 following the loss of the American colonies and its role transferred to the Home Office and Home Secretary.
-In 1791 the Colonies role was attached to Secretary of State for War, which lasted until 1854 when it became an independent Cabinet post again.
+It was abolished in 1782 following the loss of the American colonies and its role transferred to the Home Secretary, who dealt with Colonial affairs up to 1801.
+In 1794 a Secretary of State for War was appointed to manage the war with France.
+After the peace of 1801 the administration of the colonies was transferred to him and he became Secretary of State for War and the Colonies, until a separate Secretary of State for the Colonies was appointed in 1854.
 In 1925 responsibility for the dominions was moved to Secretary of State for Dominions.
 With the decolonisation of the 1950s and 1960s, the post was merged with Secretary of State for Commonwealth Affairs in 1966.
 The combined role was taken over by the Foreign Secretary in 1968.

 This Cabinet position looked after relations with the dominions - Canada, Australia, New Zealand, the Irish Free State and the self-governing colony of Southern Rhodesia.
 Initially created in 1925 the post was held by the person acting as Secretary of State for the Colonies, a policy which lasted until mid-1930.
 In 1947 the name of the post was changed to Secretary of State for Commonwealth Relations.